 Rotary Screen Printed Metallization of Heterojunction Solar Cells: Toward High-Throughput Production with Very Low Silver Laydown

-Within this work, first bifacial silicon heterojunction solar cells with rotary screen printed front- and rear-side metallization are demonstrated.
-The high-throughput metallization process is carried out using an innovative rotary printing demonstrator machine with short process cycle times down to 0.65 s cell-1.
-Furthermore, a very low total silver consumption of only 6-9 mg Wp-1 for the fully metallized bifacial silicon heterojunction solar cells is demonstrated.
-Using a newly developed screen simulation approach, the utilized fine line rotary and flatbed screens are analyzed regarding their suitability for fine line metallization and verified using in-depth analysis of the geometrical and electrical properties of printed and cured metallization.
-The best group of fully rotary screen printed cells obtains a mean conversion efficiency of η RSP,avg = 21.7% which is close to the flatbed screen printed reference group with η FSP,avg = 22.1%.
-Using a hybrid approach with a rotary screen printed grid on the rear side and flatbed screen printed grid on the front side, a mean conversion efficiency of η hyb,avg = 22.0% is obtained with a very low total silver consumption of only 9 mg Wp.
+Within this work, first bifacial silicon heterojunction solar cells with rotary screen printed front and rear side metallization are demonstrated.
+The high-throughput metallization process is carried out on a newly developed innovative rotary printing demonstrator machine with high technology readiness level.
+A very short process cycle time of only 0.65 s per cell and a reduction of total silver laydown per cell by 60-70% compared to the flatbed screen printing reference process underlines the potential of this approach with respect to productivity and sustainability.
+Using a newly developed screen simulation approach, the performance of the utilized rotary screens for fine line metallization is analyzed and compared to flatbed screens.
+The printing results are profoundly analysed with respect to finger geometry and electrical performance (lateral finger resistance).
+With respect to the I-V-results of the fabricated heterojunction solar cells, the best group of fully rotary screen printed cells obtained a mean conversion efficiency of Eta = 21.7 % which is close to the flatbed screen printed reference group with Eta = 22.1 %.
+Using a hybrid approach with a rotary screen printed grid on the rear side and flatbed screen printed grid on the front side, a mean conversion efficiency of Eta = 22.0 % is obtained with a reduced silver laydown of approx. 50 %.

 Salimi Sabet, Milad